ultraflame4/CDEVRestaurantReview/README.md

 - Use library [Iconfig](https://docs.iconify.design/iconify-icon/react.html) to use icons from multiple vendors in React

 - Use geocoding to convert addresses to coordinates.
 Do this manually and store it in the database.
 Google Map Api use requires $$$ :(
+  - and then store both the location string and coordinates in the database